Welcome to my first income report!

 Bluehost: $106.20 (domain name + 3-year hosting)

-As you can see from my own expenses, starting a blog is SUPER affordable.
-To be honest, all you really need to start is a domain and web hosting.
-And when you start your blog with Bluehost, your domain is free for the first year, which means even lower start-up costs.
+Starting a blog is SUPER affordable.
+To be honest, all you really need is a domain and web hosting.
+And when you host your blog with Bluehost, your domain is free for the first year, which means even lower start-up costs.
 Hooray!

 On the other hand, if you’ve been blogging on WordPress.com and want to get serious about earning a living online, I encourage you to read my article about all the reasons why you should change to self-hosted WordPress.org and how to do it.

 The only numbers I care about (and so should you)

 It’s super easy to fall for the wrong numbers.
 But the truth is unless you want to make money using some kind of pay-per-view advertising, pageviews are pretty irrelevant.